zrthstr/random-jpg-glitcher/README.md

 # Random JPG Glitcher
-Randomly glitches JPGs and saves output as image or video file
+Randomly glitches JPGs (and other images) and saves output as image or video file

 ## install
 ```